-So make small changes to the script to keep your performance natural and real.
+So, make slight changes to the script to keep your performance natural and real.

 13. Comfortable clothing with make you feel less awkward

-This is one of those YouTube presentation skills that’s really about making sure you feel comfortable.
+This is one of those YouTube presentation skills that’s about making sure you feel comfortable.

 Choose clothing that you feel comfortable in.
 Clothing that makes you feel good and confident.

 If you feel awkward wearing a jacket collar and tie, that will show through, and you’ll appear awkward on-screen.